 DFI may request that one copy of all offering materials distributed to offerees be filed voluntarily with the Division of Securities as part of the notice filing.
 If such a request is made, it will appear in the division's acknowledgement of the notice filing.
 Offering materials include any Private Placement Memorandum; current issuer financial statements (including audited balance sheet, if required); executive summaries and all other documents provided to offerees in the offering package.

-Late filings are subject to a minimum $250 late filing fee in addition to the $250 notice filing fee if self-reported.
+Late filings will subject filers to the assessment of a fine of not less than $250 in addition to the $250 notice filing fee if self-reported.
 Additional amounts may be assessed if not self-reported.
 The commissioner may also issue a stop order suspending the offer and sale of the securities if necessary or for the protection of investors.